How to Sign Up for WIC in Tennessee: Easy Steps for Families

 A smiling family at a WIC office in Tennessee, filling out paperwork with a staff member

-Here’s what you need to know about checking if you qualify and signing up for the program.
+Here’s what you need to know about checking your eligibility and signing up.

 Determining Eligibility

-The program helps infants, children up to age 5, and women who are pregnant, breastfeeding, or recently had a baby.
+They support infants, kids up to age 5, and women who are pregnant, breastfeeding, or have just had a baby.

-You need to make less than a certain amount based on your family size.
+Income plays a role too—you’ll need to earn less than a certain amount based on your family size.

-If you or your kids have anemia or are underweight, that could help you qualify.
+And don’t fret about health issues!
+If you or your little ones have anemia or are underweight, that could even boost your chances of qualifying.

-You don’t have to be a U.S. citizen to get WIC.
+Good news: You don’t have to be a U.S. citizen to enroll!
+The program is open to anyone who meets the basic criteria.

 How to Apply

-First, you’ll need to call your local WIC clinic to set up an appointment.
+First, call your local WIC clinic to set up an appointment.

-When you go to your appointment, bring proof of your income, where you live, and ID for everyone applying.
+For your visit, bring proof of income, residency, and ID for everyone applying.

-If you’re pregnant, bring proof of that too.
+If you’re pregnant, don’t forget to bring proof of that too.

-The WIC staff will check your eligibility and help you sign up if you qualify.
+The WIC team will check your eligibility and help you sign up if you qualify.

-During your visit, they’ll also check things like your height, weight, and iron levels.
+During your appointment, they’ll also check your height, weight, and iron levels.

-This helps them figure out what kind of nutrition help you need.
+This info helps determine what kind of nutrition support you need.

-If you have any questions before or after you apply, you can always contact the Tennessee Department of Health.
+If you’ve got questions before or after applying, you can always reach out to the Tennessee Department of Health.

-They’re there to help you through the process.
+They’re ready to assist you through the entire process.

 Getting and Using WIC Benefits